Navy10021/SLS/README.md

 my_plms = "all-mpnet-base-v2"
 ```

-Or you can use a language model called ***KRLawBERT*** pre-trained in Korean languages with a large scaled legal corpus.
-We release a language model named KRLawBERT that pre-trained Transformer-based models to generate high-quality embeddings and better understand texts in legal domains.
+Or you can use a language model called ***KRLawBERT*** pre-trained in Korean languages with a large scaled legal corpus. ***KRLawBERT*** is a pre-trained Transformer's encoder-based model to generate high-quality embeddings and better understand texts in legal domains.

 ```python
 import pandas as pd